BenGOsborn/Markotplace/README.md

 -   Change name appengine to containermanager AND move to a Python (with types) SOCKS5 reverse proxy (that or explore NAT / PAT options)
 -   Make some sort of shared utils
 -   SECURITY PROBLEM: if someone draws from my base image, they can start their own version of it and copy the source code for it (SECURE THESE APPS)
+-   Gonna be a good idea if I add the payment ids to the dev and the customer
 -   Move into different files
 -   \*\*\*\*Problem with current setup - ANYONE can just access the game on the port WITHOUT authentication
 -   Auth with Nginx - https://docs.nginx.com/nginx/admin-guide/security-controls/configuring-subrequest-authentication/ (Do I still need this kinda thing ?)